Syncona Ltd

 &/or ESG Overview:

-Awaiting update from fund manager (April 2024)
+Awaiting update from fund manager - last update received October 2023)

 Syncona’s purpose is to invest to extend and enhance human life.
 We do this by creating, building and scaling companies to deliver transformational treatments to patients in areas of high unmet need.